Rennatts/Rennatts/README.md

 ### Non-tech related things about me:
 - I'm really into reading classic books :books:
 - I enjoy learning about consciousness and psychology
-- I love learning about astronomy and astrology, I know its weird to like both, but i see no conflict :satisfied:
+- I love learning about astronomy
 - In 2023 I will start to learn french :fr:
 - I'm inside korean entertainment hole since 2009 and I can't leave :kr: :purple_heart:
-- My favorite sport is figure skating, I watch all the main competitions :snowflake:

 ### Languages and Tools:
 - Front-end: